 OXO Good Grips hand-held spiralizer

-A hand-held version of the popular spiralizer keeps costs down in comparison to the stand versions and is great for storage space.
-We're big fans of OXO Good Grips and this inexpensive contraption would convert the most hardened of spiralizer sceptics.
-The twist action makes light work of courgettes, and the spiked pad prevents finger injury as you get close to the nub of your vegetable.
-Harder vegetables take much longer to feed through than they would on a stand spiralizer, but when you're dealing with something that washes easily and has a tiny kitchen footprint, who cares? (£15.50) Available from OXO.
+A hand-held version of the popular spiralizer keeps costs down (in comparison to stand versions), and is great for storage space.
+We're big fans of OXO Good Grips, and this inexpensive contraption would convert the most hardened of spiralizer sceptics.
+The twist action makes light work of courgettes, and the spiked pad helps prevent finger injury as you get close to the end of the vegetable.
+Harder vegetables take much longer to feed through than they would on a stand spiralizer, but when you're dealing with something that washes easily and has a tiny kitchen footprint, who cares?

 Wilko five-piece stainless steel saucepan set

-For the price you pay, you really can’t beat these perfect pots.
-They do discolour slightly on a gas flame, but it's never a problem.
-They heat up extremely well and the long tapered design of the handles keeps them well away from any heat source.
-The set consists of three lidded pans, a milk pan – that heats soup in less that five minutes – and a sauté pan.
-They are very lightweight so if heaviness is an issue, these would make a great buy.
-An essential piece of kit for any kitchen, it just so happens these work if you're on a tight budget as well. (£22) Available from Wilko.
+They come in at just over £20, but for the price you pay, you really can’t beat these perfect pots.
+They do discolour slightly on a gas flame, but it's not a problem.
+They heat up extremely well, and the long, tapered design of the handles keeps them well away from any heat source.
+The set consists of three lidded pans, a milk pan (it heats soup in less than five minutes) and sauté pan.
+They're very lightweight, so if heaviness is an issue, these would make a great buy.
+An essential piece of kit for any kitchen, it just so happens these work if you're on a tight budget as well.

-This opener takes up more space than a hand-held version but it cuts consistently well, is easy to use whether left- or right-handed and is ideal for those who struggle with manual openers.
+This opener takes up more space than a hand-held version, but it cuts consistently well, is easy to use both left- or right-handed, and is ideal for those who struggle with manual openers.
 It also comes with an integrated knife sharpener and bottle opener too, saving you a bit of money and space in the long run.
 Standing at 23.5cm tall, this electric opener will hold cans up to 1.2kg.
-To operate, you hold the can just under a metal guide pin and gently press down a lever to start the motor.
+To operate, hold the can just under a metal guide pin, and gently press down a lever to start the motor.
 The machine then works hands-free, holding the can with a magnet and rotating it as it cuts.
-Once the lid is separated, the machine stops automatically then holds onto the can and lid until you release the lever. (£16.99) Available from Argos.
+Once the lid is separated, the machine stops automatically then holds onto the can and lid until you release the lever.

 Stylish marble rolling pin

-With marble being said to be better for working with cold pastry dough, as well as being the latest eye-catching trend in the kitchen, you can find yourself paying through the roof for any marble pin.
+Marble is often better to use with cold pastry dough, as it stays cooler than other materials and won't melt the butter or fat, softening the dough.
+It's also the latest eye-catching kitchen trend, and you can find yourself paying through the roof for any marble pin.
 Of all the rolling pins we tried, this one felt lightest and would therefore be suitable for use with more delicate pastry.
-It also has rounded ends that prevent marks being left in the soft dough.
-It comes with a 20-year guarantee and is dishwasher-safe so it’s a good investment for your kitchen kit. (£18.50) Available from Tesco.
+It also has rounded ends that prevent marks being left in soft dough.
+It comes with a 20-year guarantee and is dishwasher-safe, so it’s a good investment for your kitchen kit.

 Tupperware is an essential in every kitchen, however, the more you need to buy, the pricier they can be, so we suggest buying a multi-pack.
 As the name suggests, these containers stack on top of each other for easy storage.
-The boxes are microwave-, freezer- and dishwasher-safe with lids that are easy to remove and replace.
-These containers are not leak-resistant so would only be recommended for use as a storage solution for solid food.
-At less than a pound a piece, you can't go wrong with this purchase. (£9.79) Available from Lakeland.
+The boxes are microwave-, freezer- and dishwasher-safe, with lids that are easy to remove and replace.
+The containers are not leak-resistant, so would only be recommended for use as a storage solution for solid food.
+At less than a pound a piece, you can't go wrong with this purchase.